 - DR. J Professional Portable Projector

 - Vamvo S1 Mini Projector

-Portable home theater projectors are a great way to watch movies, games, and shows at home or while out.
+Portable home theater projectors are a great way to watch movies, games, and shows at home or while out, compared to their stationary counterparts that are better for everyday TV watching (we’ve touched on this before).
 If you enjoy mixing up the environment and traveling, a portable home theater projector can give you the flexibility to bring your personal cinema virtually anywhere.
 (If you are looking for a full-sized projector, check out my list of recommended home theater projectors!)

 What Is a Portable Projector?

 A projector is a device that receives an image or video and projects it onto a surface or screen at a much larger scale.
 Today, integrating a projector into a home theater has never been easier.
 Additionally, projectors often cost less than televisions that offer the same specs.